backstage/backstage/.changeset/four-files-behave.md

 ---
-'@backstage/plugin-graphiql': patch
+'@backstage/plugin-graphiql': minor
 ---

-Upgrade to GraphiQL 3.0.6
+Upgrade to GraphiQL to 3.0.6